 - 2.4.1 An official Measurer is a measurer approved and authorised by a NA and/or IECU to measure International Europe Dinghies and equipment.
-Only an official measurer or measurers, shall measure a boat, spars, sail, foils and equipment. - 2.4.2 Boats shall be measured using templates authorised by the ISAF.
+Only an official measurer or measurers shall measure a boat, spars, sail, foils and equipment. - 2.4.2 Boats shall be measured using templates authorised by the ISAF.
 All sets of ISAF approved templates shall be registered with the ISAF.
-A registration number shall be allocated to each set of approved templates and shall be stamped on each template of the set. - 2.4.3 A measurer shall not measure a boat, spars, sails, foils or equipment owned, built or supplied by him/her self, or in which he/she is an interested party or has a vested interest.
-A measurer shall not compete in a boat or with equipment which he/she has measured.
+A registration number shall be allocated to each set of approved templates and shall be stamped on each template of the set. - 2.4.3 Spare number.

 - 2.4.4 The measurer shall enter all measurements found in the 'actual' column of the measurement form.
-Any other form of entry is not acceptable. - 2.4.5 The measurer shall report on the measurement form anything which he/she considers to be a departure from the intended nature and/or design of the boat, or to be against the general interest of the class.
-Any feature not clearly permitted by these rules, the plans, the measurement diagrams or measurement form must be assumed to be illegal and shall be reported by the measurer on the measurement form. - 2.4.6 Notwithstanding anything in these rules, on the evidence of a measurer's report and/or other information, even if the specific requirements of the rules are satisfied, the ISAF and/or NA shall have the power to refuse to grant a certificate to, or to withdraw a certificate from, any boat. - 2.4.7 New, repaired or recut sails shall be measured, or remeasured by an official measurer who shall stamp, sign and date the sail across the IECU sail label.
+Any other form of entry is not acceptable. - 2.4.5 The measurer shall report on the measurement form anything, which he/she considers to be a departure from the intended nature and/or design of the boat, or to be against the general interest of the class.
+Any feature not clearly permitted by these rules, the plans, the measurement diagrams or measurement form must be assumed to be illegal and shall be reported by the measurer on the measurement form. - 2.4.6 Notwithstanding anything in these rules, on the evidence of a measurer's report and/or other information, even if the specific requirements of the rules are satisfied, the ISAF and/or NA shall have the power to refuse to grant a certificate to, or to withdraw a certificate from, any boat. - 2.4.7 New, repaired or recuted sails shall be measured, or remeasured by an official measurer who shall stamp, sign and date the sail across the IECU sail label.
 On first measurement the dimensions found shall be entered on the measurement form. - 2.4.8 Boats and equipment shall be liable to remeasurement at the discretion of the ISAF, a NA or a race committee. - 2.4.9 It is the owner's responsibility to ensure that his/her boat, including foils, spars, sails and equipment, complies with the class rules at all times and that alterations or repairs do not invalidate the certificate.